 - Chemical industry

-All too often chronic fatigue syndrome can occur when a person has to work badly organised shift rotas and when shifts are longer than they should be.
-If you have to work long hours without enough rest time or the chance to take as many breaks as you should, fatigue soon sets in which puts you are risk of being injured in a work accident.
-Jobs that entail monotonous routines, that are machine-paced or where long hours with heavy workloads are the norm, put people more at risk of suffering stress and fatigue in the workplace.
+All too often, chronic fatigue syndrome can occur when a person has to work badly organised shift rotas and when shifts are longer than they should be.
+If you have to work long hours without enough rest time or the chance to take as many breaks as you should, fatigue soon sets in, which puts you are risk of being injured in a work accident.
+Jobs that entail monotonous routines that are machine-paced or where long hours with heavy workloads are the norm put people at risk of suffering stress and fatigue in the workplace.

 We can assess your claim before offering valuable legal advice on a No Win No Fee basis taking all the financial pressure off the table to get your claim started.

-There are certain risk factors that can lead to accidents caused by tiredness in the workplace.
-As such, tiredness and fatigue like any other work-related hazard, must be carefully and correctly managed.
-Other key fatigue related risk factors that must be taken into account in a workplace include the following:
+Certain risk factors can lead to accidents caused by tiredness in the workplace.
+As such, tiredness and fatigue must be carefully and correctly managed like any other work-related hazard.
+Other key fatigue-related risk factors that must be taken into account in a workplace include the following:

-- Higher fatigue-related accidents occur during night shifts more especially when you have to work longer hours without the necessary breaks and at the end of a rota
+- Higher fatigue-related accidents occur during night shifts, especially when you have to work longer hours without the necessary breaks and at the end of a rota.

-- Employers have a duty under UK law to manage all risks associated with tiredness and fatigue even when you request to work overtime or extra hours.
+- Under UK law, employers have a duty to manage all risks associated with tiredness and fatigue, even when you request to work overtime or extra hours.
 The same can be said if you ask for a preferred shift due to social reasons.
-It is worth noting that even if an employer adheres to the Working Time Regulations as set out by UK legislation, it is not enough when it comes to managing any risks due to fatigue.
+It is worth noting that even if an employer adheres to the Working Time Regulations as set out by UK legislation, it is not enough to manage any risks due to fatigue.

-- An employer should risk assess any changes to your working hours and the key considerations they must take into account must adhere to HSE principles and this includes using the Executive’s “fatigue risk index”
+- An employer should risk assessing any changes to your working hours, and the key considerations they must take into account must adhere to HSE principles, and this includes using the Executive’s “fatigue risk index.”

-- An employer must also discuss working hours and shift rotas with employees and must assess whether an employee’s preference may cause them to suffer fatigue during a shift
+- An employer must also discuss working hours and shift rotas with employees and assess whether an employee’s preference may cause them to suffer fatigue during a shift.

-- Employers must also set in place a policy where limits on working hours are set and this must include any overtime and swapping of shifts.
+- Employers must also set a policy where limits on working hours are set, including any overtime and swapping of shifts.
 This adds needed safeguards against fatigue.
-Employers must also keep a close eye on a policy to ensure it is being respected and to enforce it when necessary
+Employers must also keep a close eye on a policy to ensure it is respected and enforce it when necessary.

-- If overtime is requested on a constant basis and employee swap shifts too often, it may be a clear indication that staffing levels need to be looked at and that not enough resources are available
+- If overtime is requested constantly and employees swap shifts too often, it may be a clear indication that staffing levels need to be looked at and that not enough resources are available

-- Shift schedules must be carefully planned which must include a person’s workload, the type of work they undertake, the length of a shift, the number of breaks during a shift and the amount of rest time between shifts
+- Shift schedules must be carefully planned, including a person’s workload, the type of work they undertake, the length of a shift, the number of breaks during a shift and the amount of rest time between shifts.

-- Employers must accept that “sleep disturbances” may result in fatigue and “sleep debt” and that anyone who works night shifts are more at risk
+- Employers must accept that “sleep disturbances” may result in fatigue and “sleep debt” and that anyone working night shifts is more at risk.

 Injuries commonly associated with a tiredness or fatigue accident at work can be slight to very severe.
 You may suffer a slight cut or a much more severe laceration.
-Burns and scalds are commonplace in fatigue-related injuries in the workplace thanks to not being able to assess risks properly.
+Burns and scalds are commonplace in fatigue-related injuries in the workplace, thanks to not assessing risks properly.
 Other common injuries due to fatigue at work include the following:

 - Serious head injuries